Cook smarter

 A metabolic process where microorganisms convert sugars into acids, gases, or alcohol — the basis of bread, yogurt, kimchi, and beer.

 For cooks, fermentation is both a preservation method and a flavor-building tool.
-The acids, alcohols, and aromatic compounds that microorganisms produce during fermentation create the tang of yogurt, the umami depth of miso, and the complex flavors of sourdough bread.
+The acids, alcohols, and aromatic compounds that microorganisms produce create the tang of yogurt, the umami depth of miso, and the complex flavors of sourdough bread.
+I got hooked on fermentation after my first batch of homemade sauerkraut.
+Watching cabbage and salt turn into something tangy and alive over two weeks felt like kitchen magic.
 Understanding fermentation helps you control dough rise, build more flavorful stocks, and work with fermented ingredients confidently.

 Types of fermentation